How to Use Your Sourdough Starter

 - 1 pint or quart canning jar – Use a clear jar so you can check to see how many bubbles are on the sides of your starter.

-- 1/2 cup White Whole Wheat Flour - (do not use sprouted flour) See note below*
+- ½ cup Premium Natural All-purpose Flour – (do not use sprouted flour) See note below*

 - Take your sourdough starter from the refrigerator.
 I usually feed my starter the night before I am going to use it.
 You don’t have to feed it at night, you can do it anytime, just give it at least 6-12 hours to ferment (until it looks bubbly, especially on the sides of the jar) before you use it to make your bread.

-I feed my starter Prairie Gold Montana White Wheat Flour.
-Most whole wheat flours contain more minerals than white flours and this allows the bread to rise well.
-You can also use a good quality unbleached white flour or bread flour.
+I feed my starter Premium Natural White All-Purpose Flour.
+You can feed your starter whole wheat flour which contains many mineral, but always look for high protein content in your flour.
+Ideally, your flour should have 11-13 % protein content to make the best bread with the highest rise.
+The flour we use has one of the highest protein unbleached white flour available.
+This flour has 13.33% protein content.
+It can be purchased in bulk amount at many grocery stores, Amazon.com, and Walmart.
+Here’s what the producers of Wheat Montana Natural White All-Purpose Flour say about its attributes: “This is the highest protein unbleached white flour available.
+You will find it to be the best white baking flour you’ve ever used.
+Carefully milled to exact specifications and enriched with B-vitamins, niacin, and iron, we also add a small amount of malted barley flour to this blend for further enhancement of final product consistency.
+Whether you are baking at sea level or high altitude, this flour will perform to your highest expectations.”
+You can also use bread flour or a good quality unbleached white flour whole wheat flour, or rye which is wonderful too.
 You’ll need to use a flour that does not add chemicals or one that is bleached, otherwise, your starter might not get bubbly.
 Bread flour is what is most commonly used by bread makers because of the high protein count in the flour.
 A high protein count makes the bread rise higher.
-I have always used white wheat flour since my sourdough starter would always be twice as bubbly then it would be otherwise with other flours.
+Whole wheat flour will make a more dense loaf that doesn’t rise as high.
+White wheat flours work better and Prairie Gold Wheat Montana is a good one to use if you want to use mostly wheat flour.
 If you want to make Einkorn bread then you’ll need to convert your starter too and Einkorn flour starter and I have a recipe to help you do this.
-Einkorn Sourdough Starter Don’t use sprouted flours to make sourdough bread.
+Einkorn Sourdough Starter You can also purchase my Dehydrated Einkorn starter if you want a fast start.
+Don’t use sprouted flours to make sourdough bread.
 The process of sprouting breaks down the grain and then it doesn’t work as well for the sourdough culture.